The Death of Pay Market Rate Thinking

 Where external data actually belongs

-It tells you whether your architecture is wildly out of sync with the external environment.
-It does not tell you what your architecture should be.
-It helps you avoid blind spots.
+Market data is a calibration tool, not a decision driver.
+It tells you whether your architecture has drifted badly out of step with the external environment; it does not tell you what that architecture should be.
+It helps you spot blind spots and stay competitive.
+It cannot define fairness, and it cannot stand in for judgement.

 The end of market-rate thinking